RoyElkabetz/Useful-Stuff/Markdowns/Clone_a_Github_Repository_to_a_GCP_VM_Instance.md

 ssh-add ~/.ssh/id_ed25519
 ```

-Run the next command to copy the ssh public key to the clipboard
+Run the next command to print the ssh public key to the clipboard

 ```
 cat ~/.ssh/id_ed25519.pub